 The Open Recertification course is open to graduates of ALL wilderness medical training courses of 64 hours or longer with a current Wilderness First Responder certification.
 Successful graduates of this course will receive Wilderness Medical Associates International’s Wilderness First Responder, Anaphylaxis, and BLS/Healthcare Provider-level CPR certifications.
-WMA WEMT graduates with a current EMT-B or Paramedic certificate may also recertify the wilderness portion of their WEMT with this course.
+WMAI WEMT graduates with a current EMT-B or Paramedic certificate may also recertify the wilderness portion of their WEMT with this course.
 Wilderness Medical Associates International WFR recertification is available via an Open Recertification Course, participation in the last three days of a 5-day WFR course, or by completing the full WEMS Upgrade course.
 Successful completion results in full Wilderness Medical Associates International® WFR certification.

 This course is presented over two or three days.
 The two day option requires approximately 8 hours of pre-course work.
 Typically, mornings are devoted to lectures, discussions and quizzes, while afternoons devoted to outdoor practical skills and scenarios.
 Evenings are reserved for study and assignments.
 Expect rescue scenarios with made-up victims and simulated wounds to prepare you for backcountry emergencies.
 Sessions may be videotaped for enhanced learning.

 All teaching materials are provided by Wilderness Medical Associates International at no additional cost.
 This includes a book of lecture handouts, SOAP Notes, our textbook, Wilderness and Rescue Medicine, and The Wilderness Medical Associates International Field Guide.

 Completion and Grades

 Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills and a grade of 80% or better on final written exam.
 Wilderness Medical Associates International is committed to making reasonable accommodation to any student with special needs.

 All eligible students who complete this course will receive Wilderness Medical Associates International’s Wilderness First Responder, Anaphylaxis, and BLS/Healthcare Provider-level CPR certification.
 These certifications remain valid for three years.
 This certification can be used to challenge the DOT First Responder Exam, which is at the discretion of the local or state EMS authorities.